8 Reasons You Have Symptoms of Too Much Thyroid Medication

 If your negative symptoms persist despite implementing steps 1–3, your gut may need more attention.
 In this case, check out my book Healthy Gut, Healthy You where I lay out my Great-in-8 action plan for gut healing.

-If you feel back on track after revamping your gut health, adding in routine, and taking specialized supplements, stick with your healthy lifestyle changes.
+If you feel back on track after revamping your gut health, adding in movement and stress relief routines, and taking specialized supplements, stick with your healthy lifestyle changes.
 You could also consider starting to wean off some supplements.

 How to Come Off of Thyroid Hormone Safely